 - The UPSC negative marking for the CSAT will be 0.83.

 The UPSC Main Exam Pattern consists of nine papers, two of which are qualifying in nature and the remaining seven are merit-determining papers.
 Those who pass the preliminary exam are qualified to take the main examination.
 For a better understanding of the subjects included in the main exam, download the UPSC Mains Syllabus 2024.
 Candidates must sit both qualifying and merit papers in accordance with the UPSC Mains Exam Pattern.

 - There will be a total of 9 papers, of which 2 will have qualifying characteristics, 4 will be for General Studies, and 2 will be for the optional courses.

 - For the Mains exam, candidates are permitted to select an optional topic.

 - All of the articles will also be descriptive.

-The following papers will be included in the UPSC CSE 2023 Mains Written Examination:
+The following papers will be included in the UPSC Mains 2024 written Examination: